spherity/ethr-revocation-registry/README.md

 4. Run `npm run migrate` to deploy the new contract to the local network.
 5. If everything works, commit your changes.

 When creating a new release, a GitHub action will automatically upgrade the contract on the networks.
 The files in the `networks` and `.openzeppelin` are needed for the migrations to keep track what contracts are deployed to what addresses on which networks.
 Don't modify or delete them.
+The updated versions of those files will be committed in a new pull request that needs to be merged by owners or maintainers.
 ### Versioning

 This repository has three deliverables with versions: